Jordan Brown (American football)

-Jordan Brown (born March 26, 1996) is an American football cornerback who is a free agent.
-He played college football at South Dakota State and was drafted by the Cincinnati Bengals in the seventh round of the 2019 NFL Draft.
-He has also been a member of the Jacksonville Jaguars, Oakland Raiders, and Washington Football Team.
+Jordan Brown (born March 26, 1996) is an American former professional football cornerback.
+He played college football at South Dakota State and was selected by the Cincinnati Bengals in the seventh round of the 2019 NFL draft.
+He was also a member of the Jacksonville Jaguars, Oakland / Las Vegas Raiders, Washington Football Team and New Orleans Saints.

 Professional career

 Cincinnati Bengals

-Brown was drafted by the Cincinnati Bengals in the seventh round (223rd overall) of the 2019 NFL Draft.
+Brown was selected by the Cincinnati Bengals in the seventh round (223rd overall) of the 2019 NFL draft.
 He was waived during final roster cuts on August 31, 2019.

 Jacksonville Jaguars

-On October 30, 2019, Brown was signed to the Jacksonville Jaguars practice squad.
+On October 30, 2019, Brown was signed to the practice squad of the Jacksonville Jaguars.
 He was released on November 26, 2019.

-Oakland / Las Vegas Raiders
+Oakland / Las Vegas Raiders (first stint)

 On December 4, 2019, Brown was signed to the Oakland Raiders practice squad.
 On December 30, 2019, Brown was signed to a reserve/future contract.
 He was waived on August 3, 2020.
 He was re-signed to the Raiders' practice squad on September 6, 2020.
 He was released on September 17.